korem-lab/MOMs-PI_microdiversity_2023/README.md

 # MOMs-PI_microdiversity_2023

-Code and input data used to replicate data analyses in the manuscruipt Microdiversity of the Vaginal Microbiome is Associated with Preterm Birth.
+Code used to replicate data analyses in the manuscruipt Microdiversity of the Vaginal Microbiome is Associated with Preterm Birth.

 ### Code